 Distinguished Education Service Award Call For Nominations

 Each year the Distinguished Education Service Award (DESA) is awarded to an individual who has made a significant and lasting contribution to the American system of electronic media education by virtue of a singular achievement or continuing service for or in behalf of electronic media education.
-The recipient will be recognized at the BEA2019 Awards Ceremony held in Las Vegas, NV at the Westgate Las Vegas Resort on Sunday, April 7, 2019.
-BEA encourages those whose are nominated to attend the BEA2019 Annual Convention April 6 – 9, 2019.
+The recipient will be recognized at a BEA2020 Awards Ceremony held in Las Vegas, NV at the Westgate Las Vegas Resort.

 Criteria for nomination and selection for award: